 I’ve got a new go-to slow cooker dinner that I think you’re going to love!
-The prep takes a whopping 10 minutes and you only need a few ingredients.
-I love cooking a whole chicken for my family because it always means I have leftovers whether it’s to make chicken enchiladas the next might or chicken chili the sky is the limit!
-And if your family is like mine, all the vegetables will be gone, leaving you with just enough chicken for the next day!
+The prep takes a whopping 10 minutes and you only need a few ingredients for this Slow Cooker Chicken And Potato Dinner.
+I love cooking a whole chicken for my family because it always means I have leftovers whether it’s to make chicken enchiladas the next night or chicken & white bean chili the sky is the limit!
+If your family is like mine, all the vegetables will be gone, leaving you with just enough chicken for the next day!

 When I serve this dinner I make a side of fresh green beans or asparagus and a salad to go with dinner.
 If you’re looking for a new slow cooker meal, I suggest you try this slow cooker chicken and potatoes, with carrots, Brussels sprouts and pan gravy.

 Slow Cooker Chicken and Potatoes Recipe

 - 12 Carrots

 - 3 lbs.
 Baby Red Potatoes cleaned and pat dry

 - 5 lb.
 Whole Chicken Neck and organs removed